-Another of our top free colleges, Gateway Technical College is a public technical college.
-It is also one of the largest members of the state-run Wisconsin Technical College System.
+Another of our top free colleges, Gateway Technical College, is a public technical college.
+It is also one of the most significant members of the state-run Wisconsin Technical College System.
 It offers eligible students two unique opportunities to attend Gateway tuition-free through its Gateway Promise program.
 The first is the high school Promise program for seniors.
 This program offers cutting-edge programs, classrooms, and learning opportunities.
 Promise 2 Finish is the second free college program.
 This program is for returning adults who have been out of college for over two years and want to finish their degree through an online course of study.
 Between federal financial aid and Gateway’s tuition and fees, the college covers the cost gap associated with educational costs.
 That way, qualifying students graduate without worrying about tuition costs.

 #12 Allen Community College

 Allen Community College offers both online school and in-person courses for incoming students.
 The college is committed to providing quality educational and support services for the local community, including middle-income families.
 Doing so allows students to reach their academic, occupational, and personal potential.
 All Allen students can apply for Kansas Promise Scholarships.
 This financial aid award covers the cost of tuition, fees, book rental, and required materials not covered by other scholarship programs and grants.
 There are other requirements for the scholarship.
 For example, qualifying students must be Kansas residents and plan to live and work in the state for two years upon completing an associate’s degree/certificate.
 Out-of-state students do not qualify for admission to online programs.